Mitigating Economic Bubbles

 - Edward Thompson Jaynes, 1922-1998, Wayman Crow Distinguished Professor of Physics at Washington University, St. Louis.
-We have freely adapted ideas from his remarkable essay, How Should We Use Entropy in Economics?
-We refer the reader to: http://bayes.wustl.edu/
+How Should We Use Entropy in Economics? http://bayes.wustl.edu/

 - Frank H. Knight, 1885-1972, founder of the Chicago school of economics is perhaps the last, great author directly to address profit in Risk, Uncertainty and Profit.
-We find concepts in Profit and Entropy extend his ideas and respond directly to challenges he raises.
+Concepts in Profit and Entropy extend his ideas and respond directly to challenges he raises.